by J. Clifford, L. Bellows and R. Moore** (8/17)

 Since this population is at an increased risk for malnutrition and nutrition deficiency, it is important that these individuals seek advice from a medical professional or dietitian regarding tips for preparing and eating certain foods.

-- Read food labels in order to identify and limit foods high in simple sugars and carbohydrates.
+Read food labels to identify and limit foods high in simple sugars and carbohydrates.
 Look for words that end in “–ose” such as fructose, glucose, lactose and sucrose.

 - Meats and foods high in fiber such as fresh fruits and vegetables, help clean the teeth of food particles and sugars during the chewing process.
 These foods promote saliva flow, which helps rinse the teeth of food particles.
 Saliva also acts to neutralize the acid.